insected/bobbae_gcp-wiki/BigQuery.md

 ### No Index

 Each time BigQuery executes a query, it executes [a full-column scan](https://towardsdatascience.com/want-to-use-bigquery-read-this-fab36822830).
 BigQuery doesn't use or support indexes.
-Because BigQuery performance and query costs are based on the amount of data scanned during a query, design your queries so that they reference only the columns that are relevant to the query.
+Because BigQuery performance and query s are based on the amount of data scanned during a query, design your queries so that they reference only the columns that are relevant to the query.

 https://cloud.google.com/files/BigQueryTechnicalWP.pdf